somasundaram1702/Unknown-face-recognition/README.md

 Then follow step 1, 2 and 3 to get the final inferenced video.
 The Final inference video will be present inside the outputs folder.

+### How to run in colab

+Running this model in colab is simple and easy.
+Clone or download the entire repository.
+Note there is a '.ipynb' file inside the folder.
+Open this file in colab.
+All the necessary codes to run the model are already in the file.
+Just make the below files are present in the working directory,

+  * Mini_casia.zip
+  * Facenet_keras.h5
+  * tarantino.mp4 (video file)

+Then you call run all the cells in the '.ipynb' file.
+The output video will be in the "outputs" folder.

+Note: The 'ipynb' file is already with all the cells executed and you can check the results of running the folder.